casadi/optistack/README.md

 # optistack
-A simple matlab interface to [casadi](http://casadi.org)

-The goal of this project is to provide a Yalmip-like Matlab interface to casadi.
+The goal of this project is to provide a Yalmip-like wrapper around the Matlab interface of [casadi](http://casadi.org).

 Example:
 ```matlab